State diagram

-A state diagram is a type of diagram used in computer science and related fields to describe the behavior of systems.
-State diagrams require that the system described is composed of a finite number of states; sometimes, this is indeed the case, while at other times this is a reasonable abstraction.
+A state diagram is used in computer science and related fields to describe the behavior of systems.
+State diagrams require that the system is composed of a finite number of states.
+Sometimes, this is indeed the case, while at other times this is a reasonable abstraction.
 Many forms of state diagrams exist, which differ slightly and have different semantics.

 Overview

-State diagrams are used to give an abstract description of the behavior of a system.
+State diagrams provide an abstract description of a system's behavior.
 This behavior is analyzed and represented by a series of events that can occur in one or more possible states.
 Hereby "each diagram usually represents objects of a single class and track the different states of its objects through the system".

 State diagrams can be used to graphically represent finite-state machines (also called finite automata).
 This was introduced by Claude Shannon and Warren Weaver in their 1949 book The Mathematical Theory of Communication.
 Another source is Taylor Booth in his 1967 book Sequential Machines and Automata Theory.
 Another possible representation is the state-transition table.